Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/nvmctrl/nvmctrl_dataflash_SA_TE/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Data Flash with Silent Access and RTC Tamper Detection
+# NVMCTRL Data Flash with Silent Access and RTC Tamper Detection

 This example application displays the Data Flash content on a console which is refreshed every seconds.
 The Silent Access and Tamper Erase security features of the Data Flash are enabled.